 Teckentrup unlocking solutions also open up the escape route when a crowd of people press against the door.
 And even the strength of a child is sufficient to open the door to escape from a fire or toxic smoke.

-Teckentrup panic bolting technology satisfies European standards EN 1125 (panic locks with horizontal activation bars) and EN 179 (Emergency exit locks with handles or impact plates) - and demonstrates the company's expertise.
+Teckentrup panic bolting technology satisfies European standards BS EN 1125 (panic locks with horizontal activation bars) and BS EN 179 (Emergency exit locks with handles or impact plates) - and demonstrates the company's expertise.
 The lock and release element are developed and manufactured in coordination with one another.

 With panic systems in particular, it is important to perceive the door as a system, because it's not only the panic lock, door lock and fitting that have to interact perfectly so that the door can help in a life-threatening situation.
 The door closer and hinges have a decisive influence on the ability to satisfy the high demands set by the standard.

-Panic locks in accordance with DIN EN 1125 are used in public buildings in which the users are not acquainted with the functioning of the escape door but must nevertheless be able to operate them without instruction.
+Panic locks in accordance with BS EN 1125 are used in public buildings in which the users are not acquainted with the functioning of the escape door but must nevertheless be able to operate them without instruction.

 Panic locks activated mechanically by means of a horizontal handle or push-bar.